Zai-shen/Wendys/README.md

 ### Jokes aside

-Important notice:
-As seen on tuwel, horse breed and -image were made required parameters.
+As seen on Tuwel, horse breed and -image were made required parameters.
 Also, because of security measures, exceptions don't get thrown in smallest detail to the recipient.
 This was done intentionally, because else parameter-sniffing could become a security loophole.
-Ideally the frontend button (while viewing horses) would link to the owner, didn't quite work out.

 ### Timetable: